Dean-Francis/RFID-Attendance-Scanner/README.md

 ## Acknowledgments

-- RFID technology documentation
-- Express.js community
-- MySQL community
-- Contributors and testers
+- Thanks to all contributors who have helped with the project
+- Special thanks to the open-source community for the tools and libraries used

 ## 🔒 Security